GoogleChrome/developer.chrome.com/site/en/blog/spc-on-android/index.md

-Secure Payment Confirmation (SPC) is a [proposed web standard](https://www.w3.org/TR/secure-payment-confirmation/) that allows customers to authenticate with a credit card issuer, bank, or other payment service provider using a platform authenticator — typically activated with a device's screen unlock feature such as a fingerprint sensor.
+Secure Payment Confirmation (SPC) is a [proposed web standard](https://www.w3.org/TR/secure-payment-confirmation/) that allows customers to authenticate with a credit card issuer, bank, or other payment service provider using a platform authenticator—typically activated with a device's screen unlock feature such as a fingerprint sensor.
 This usually happens during a payments authentication protocol such as [EMV 3-D Secure](https://www.emvco.com/emv-technologies/3d-secure/) or [Open